-We typically use USPS for domestic shipments under $45, and as the default option for all international orders, although you can upgrade to UPS or DHL.
+We sometimes use USPS for domestic shipments and as the default option for international orders, although you can upgrade to UPS or DHL Express.

 Despite appearances, they're not in the business of losing mail, they're just not good with tracking, and can sometimes be very slow.
 With this in mind, please note the following:

 - USPS frequently misses the pick-up scan.
 This makes it seem as if your package hasn't shipped, when in fact it has.
 We try to ship every order within one business day, and we did that 98.7% of the time in 2018.